Intensity, identity, and timing in odor coding

 Forging ahead, we are currently interested in testing the implications of odor coding for behavioral tasks.
 How do animals adjust their navigational strategies to distinct odor environments?
 How do they combine information across sensory modalities, and filter out misleading and redundant information?

 Our approach combines electrophysiology, optogenetics, statistical analysis, computation, and theory.
-We are in search of excellent graduate students and postdocs with backgrounds across the spectrum in systems and computational neuroscience – in particular, those with experience in optogenetics, machine learning, behavioral analysis, or biophysical modeling.
+We are in search of excellent graduate students and postdocs with backgrounds across the spectrum in experimental and systems / computational neuroscience – in particular, those with experience in optogenetics, machine learning, behavioral analysis, or biophysical modeling.